m0ru/bak/04_solution.md

 }
 ```

-These should describe high-level interactions from the user (or
-server if initiated there).

 <!-- TODO See:  Actions/Stores^[<https://github.com/researchstudio-sat/webofneeds/issues/342> (accessed 18.06.2018).] and Syncthing TODO should be in-thesis ref
 -->

 ### Reducers {#sec:reducers}

-These are **side-effect-free**.
+Reducers are **side-effect-free**.
 Thus, as much of the implementation
-as possible should be here instead of in the action-creators
+as possible should be here instead of in the action-creators.
+This allows us
-to profit from this guarantee and steer clear of possible sources for
+to profit from the guarantee and, in consequence steer clear of possible sources for
 bugs that are hard to track down.

 Usually they will consist of simple switch-case statements.
 A simple